 SNN is run by a mixture of paid staff and dedicated volunteers who work together to improve the lives of pets in North Texas and end euthanasia.

-SNN’s mission is to eliminate pet overpopulation through subsidized spay/neuter services, while empowering communities to care responsibly for dogs and cats.
+SNN’s mission is eliminate pet overpopulation through spay/neuter while empowering communities to care responsibly for dogs and cats.
 This mission is accomplished by offering free and affordable high-volume spay/neuter, wellness and vaccination services for dogs and cats in North Texas.

 Who We Serve